kristiblhegeglu/Oving1/README.md

 from threading import Thread, Lock

 i = 0
-#lock = Lock()

 def adder():
-# In Python you "import" a global variable, instead of "export"ing it when you declare it

     global i

-# In Python 2 this generates a list of integers (which takes time),
-# while in Python 3 this is an iterable (which is much faster to generate).
-# In python 2, an iterable is created with xrange()

     for x in range(0, 1000000):
         i += 1